When it comes to toilet problems, they are usually irritating. Some of those problems are described below:

 The best way to fix this is to adjust the fill valve float, as it is probably sitting a little too high

-If your toilet comes with water intake assembly, adjusting the clip attached to the rod will lower the water level.
+If your toilet has water inlet assembly, adjusting the knob will lower the water level.

 Condensation Around The Tank